 You don't want to waste any time in birders' paradise - Detroit Lakes, Minnesota.
 More than 250 species of birds live in Becker County.
 Why?
-Because the Detroit Lakes area is in the heart of a transition zone of tall grass prairie, northern hardwood and coniferous ecosystems.
+Because the Detroit Lakes area is in the heart of a transition zone of tall grass prairie, northern hardwood and conifer forest ecosystems.
 Serious birders flock here each spring for the annual Detroit Lakes Festival of Birds.